zaphosting/docs/docs/lastoasis-firststeps-dashboard.md

 ---
 id: lastoasis-firststeps-dashboard
 title: "Last Oasis: Dashboard Overview"
-description: Information about the dashboard of a Last Oasis server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information about the dashboard of a Last Oasis server from ZAP-Hosting
 sidebar_label: Dashboard
 services:
   - gameserver-lastoasis